 Open House Safety and Security

 Your house is on the market and your agent wants to host an open house this weekend.
 Great news, but are you and your home ready for the open house?
 While open houses can be a great way to get people to check out your property, they also can expose you and your home to unnecessary risk if you don’t prepare properly.
-Take the time to get your home ready for the open house so you can rest easy while your agent focuses on what really matters – the sale of your home.
+Take the time to get your home ready for the open house, like installing an ip camera, so you can rest easy while your agent focuses on what really matters – the sale of your home.

 While your agent will do everything they can to monitor and control the flow of open house visitors, it is better to be safe than sorry.